alexantSWE/tsukiyoPDF/README.md

 🚀 A super fast, Rust-based PDF reader with Dark Mode support (or at least, that's the goal! 😉)

+# Arsenal
+FLTK (UI)
+PDFium-render(backend-renderer)
+lopdf(integrate with PDFium and do parsing, processing etc)

+# OK, FLTK, really?
+yeah, why not?
+flkt is super fast, statically linked, and comes bundled(with 1 mb or something in size) fltk is like a blank canvas, it doesn't hand you abstaction layers to you, also allows me to implement awesomly unneeded custom implementation of something , making stuff complicated! just the way I like it *sips tea*

 # 🤔 What’s with the name?